-A student recently posted the above photo to Figure 1 and asked the following question: “What are some tips and tricks (or materials) for quality suturing?”
+A medical student posted the above photo to Figure 1 and asked the following question: “What are some tips and tricks (or materials) for quality suturing?”
 Many healthcare professionals shared their advice.
 From that discussion and other surgery cases, here are five pieces of advice for medical students and others learning how to suture.

 1. Head to the grocery store.